Motion to Reopen

 Motion to Reopen is a special petition filed by immigration lawyer with the immigration court to reopen your old immigration case in order to go back to immigration court and apply for immigration case that should make you eligible for greencard.

-If you had a recent deportation order or deportation order from years ago but never left the U.S. (or came back to the U.S. illegally) and you are now ready to apply for permanent residency in the U.S. based on marriage, employment, NACARA, or another case, its important to talk to immigration lawyer about reopening your immigration case with the immigration court that had ordered you deported.
+If you had a recent deportation order or deportation order from years ago but never left the U.S. (or came back to the U.S. without documents) and you are now ready to apply for permanent residency in the U.S. based on marriage, employment, NACARA, or another case, its important to talk to immigration lawyer about reopening your immigration case with the immigration court that had ordered you deported.

 Its also important to reopen your case to avoid being deported on a previous deportation order.
 If you had a deportation order from the past whether you knew about it or not, you can be deported anytime without opportunity to defend your immigration case before immigration judge.